Anarshtein/python-typing-speed-test/README.md

 # Typing Speed Test App

-This is a simple Typing Speed Test application built with Python.
+This is a simple Typing Speed Test application built with Python and Tkinter.
 It allows users to measure their typing speed in words per minute (WPM) by timing their typing session and counting the number of words typed.

 ## Features